Noble Jay Brewing Company, East Lyme

-Noble Jay also had a table beer from Kent Falls on tap as well as a pils from Brewery Legitimus, and a cider from NE Cider Company.
+Noble Jay also had a table beer from Kent Falls on tap as well as a pils from Brewery Legitimus, and a cider from New England Cider Company.
 Wow, wow, wow.
 (Okay, they had a Beer’d DIPA on tap as well, but at least it was Beer’d.)

 I’ll give you a moment to recover.
 South Africa is a weird place.

 The Fatty Boom Boom was delicious.
 And such a welcome departure from the usual at most breweries these days.
 I spent some time poking around the brewery’s space.
 Lots of military love going on here, and I forget why.
 The bar top itself is nice and the brewery offers a small area for comfortable seating.